SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/06parentemail.rst

 ========================

 .. note::
   This is the same behaviour as the **Update user** page.
-Only highlighted due to the importance of this functionality relating to the permissions.
+Only highlighted due to the importance of this functionality related to the permissions request.

 You can associate a parent email for the user you're authenticated using the **IUserService** and call: